St. Peter’s Basilica Rome | Vatican City Facade of the Basilica of St Peter | Private tours of Rome

 Facade of St. Peter’s Basilica.
-The facade is solemn and imposing, and it was designed by Carlo maderno in 1612 during the reign of the Pope Paul V as is stated in the inscription of the frieze.
-The attic is surmounted by a balustrade, bearing colossal statues of the Redeemer St. John the Baptist and even apostles.
+The facade is solemn and imposing, and Carlo Maderno designed it in 1612 during the reign of Pope Paul V, as stated in the frieze’s inscription.
+The attic is surmounted by a balustrade bearing colossal statues of the Redeemer, St. John the Baptist, and even apostles.
 Above the central entrance is the balcony where the Pope appears, after his election, to bless Rome and the catholic world.

-The two ends of the Vestibule are ornamented with the equestrian statues of the two greatest political defenders of the church: Charlemagne, by Cornacchini and Constantine, by Bernini.
+The two ends of the Vestibule have ornamented with the equestrian statues of the two greatest political defenders of the church: Charlemagne by Cornacchini, and Constantine, by Bernini.

 Monuments in Rome highlight the Vatican City and Vatican Museum.
 Special offers to organize official private guided tours for individuals, large or small groups.
 A selection of the best tours of Rome and the Vatican, including skip-the-line tickets and exclusive entrances to enter Rome’s most important museums and art galleries.
 Please do not hesitate to contact us to book your tour or holiday in Rome.